-S-5e: Control noise at the source through use of insulation, berms, building design and orientation, buffer space, staggered operating hours, and similar techniques.
+Control noise at the source through use of insulation, berms, building design and orientation, buffer space, staggered operating hours, and similar techniques.
 Where such techniques would not meet acceptable levels, use noise barriers to attenuate noise associated with new noise sources to acceptable levels.

-S-5f: Require that all noise-attenuating features are designed to be attractive and to minimize maintenance.
+S-6f Require that all noise-attenuating features, including soundwalls and quieter pavements, are designed to be attractive and to minimize maintenance.